Newton Labs Large area underwater scan

 • Laser light color is maximized for water penetration.
 The specific wavelength of the laser allows for highest possible efficiency underwater transmission.

-• The scanner camera only accepts the specific color produced by its own laser and LED lights, greatly reducing any contamination from stray light in the scanning environment; thus making the M200UW relatively immune from any other underwater work lights during operation.
+• The scanner camera only accepts the specific color produced by its own laser and LED lights, greatly reducing any contamination from stray light in the scanning environment; thus making both models relatively immune from any other underwater work lights during operation.

 • In the visual observation mode, the LED ring array on the head illuminates the area and the camera transmits a monochrome image to the control console screen to assist the operator for optimum positioning and on-site analysis.